jundalisay/superb/content/en/research/poincare/science/chapter-02c.md

+---
+title: Mathematical Magnitude And Experiment
+date: 2022-02-18
+description: Science and Hypothesis
+image: "/covers/hyp.jpg"
+author: "H. Poincare"
+icon: /icons/poincare.jpg
+---

 ## Second Stage

 We have only taken our first step.
-We have explained the origin of continuums of the first order;
-we must now see why this is not sufficient, and why the incommensurable numbers had to be invented.
+We have explained the origin of continuums of the first order; we must now see why this is not sufficient, and why the incommensurable numbers had to be invented.

 If we try to imagine a line, it must have the characters of the physical continuum—that is to say, our representation must have a certain breadth.
 Two lines will therefore appear to us under the form of two narrow bands, and if we are content with this rough image, it is clear that where two lines cross they must have some common part.

 But the pure geometer makes one further effort; without entirely renouncing the aid of his senses, he tries to imagine a line without breadth and a point without size.

 This he can do only by imagining a line as the limit towards which tends a band that is growing thinner and thinner, and the point as the limit towards which is tending an area that is growing smaller and smaller.
 Our two bands, however narrow they may be, will always have a common area; the smaller they are the smaller it will be, and its limit is what the geometer calls a point.
-This is why it is said that the two lines which cross must have a commonscience and hypothesis

-point, and this truth seems intuitive.
+This is why it is said that the two lines which cross must have a common point, and this truth seems intuitive.
 But a contradiction would be implied if we conceived of lines as continuums of the first order—i.e., the lines traced by the geometer should only give us points, the co-ordinates of which are rational numbers.

-The con- tradiction would be manifest if we were, for instance, to assert the existence of lines and circles.
+The contradiction would be manifest if we were, for instance, to assert the existence of lines and circles.
 It is clear, in fact, that if the points whose co-ordinates are commensurable were alone regarded as real, the in-circle of a square and the diagonal of the square would not intersect, since the co-ordinates of the point of intersection are incommensurable.

-Even then we should have only certain incommensu- rable numbers, and not all these numbers.
+Even then we should have only certain incommensurable numbers, and not all these numbers.

 But let us imagine a line divided into two half-rays (demi-droites).
 Each of these half-rays will appear to our minds as a band of a certain breadth; these bands will fit close together, because there must be no interval between them.
 The common part will appear to us to be